Resolving invoice disputes is like dancing on thin ice. One wrong move and you can lose the payment forever.

-And when these causes result in an invoice dispute, it can cause company damages in various aspects.
+And when these causes result in an invoice dispute, it can cause damages to many companies in various aspects.

-So, let’s know how an invoice dispute affects your small-scale enterprise.
+So, let’s know how to invoice dispute laws affect your small-scale enterprise.

 How Does an Invoice Dispute Affect Your Small Business?

-The first and foremost effect of a disputed invoice on the company is the late payment.
-Invoice disputes delay the transaction until the issue is resolved.
+The first and foremost effect of a disputed invoice on the company is late payments.
+When invoice disputes happen, it delays the transaction until the issue is resolved.
 This disturbs the entire cash flow of the company.